 Finally, learn what the cost and time commitment is for each program.
 It may seem like hard work, but we are here to help you sort through the many options.

 There is a wide range of alcohol treatment and recovery programs in Alaska.
-Types of programs include residential and outpatient programs; counseling services for individuals, groups or families; specialized treatment programs for women, teenagers and young adults; rehabilitation programs with combined treatment for mental health and substance abuse; and long-term support groups for addicts and their loved ones.
+Types of programs include residential and outpatient programs; counseling services for individuals, groups or families; specialized treatment programs for women, teenagers and young adults; rehabilitation programs with combined treatment for mental health and substance misuse; and long-term support groups for addicts and their loved ones.

 The following are some of the treatment options available to individuals seeking help with an alcohol problem:

 At-risk individuals who do not meet diagnostic criteria for a substance use disorder can receive assessment and education by a provider, reducing their risk of an escalated alcohol problem.

 In overcoming alcohol addiction, sobriety can be a daily challenge and recovery a lifelong process.
 Counseling and support groups can go a long way in providing assistance.
 Mutual support groups such as Alcoholics Anonymous can provide an opportunity to meet and bond with people who face similar struggles with alcohol addiction.
 Sharing personal experiences, successes and setbacks in a safe, accepting environment can help participants understand that they are not alone on the journey to recovery.
 Support groups can also help individuals reach personal goals and encourage accountability, and have also been proven to help prevent relapse.

 Friends and family can share their concerns by confronting an alcoholic in a planned, professionally directed face-to-face meeting.
 Interventions are designed to be educational and informative with the goal of communicating to the addict the impacts of his or her problem and providing an opportunity for them to accept help.
 Interventions are not always successful.
 It’s important to realize that getting help is a choice that only the addict can make.
 However, education about the illness and support from loved ones can make the process easier.
 Counseling and support groups for families, such as Al Anon, serve as a valuable resource to connect people who are affected by the addiction of someone they care about.

 Counseling is a form of treatment led by a health professional that can help an individual with an alcohol problem get better.
 Counseling helps to identify and change the behaviors that lead to drinking.
-One-on-one counseling is often educational and effective; it can provide individuals with emotional support and help them to develop the skills they need to stop or reduce drinking, set realistic goals and cope with triggers that might lead to relapse.Intensive outpatient treatment
+One-on-one counseling is often educational and effective; it can provide individuals with emotional support and help them to develop the skills they need to stop or reduce drinking, set realistic goals and cope with triggers that might lead to relapse.